svulise1/LendingTree/README.md

 Added Toast Notifications  <br>

+Things I can Add- Adding Cache so we can limit the calls to API
+                 -Adding Middleware to collect excpetion when code breaks in API

 Thanks a lot for giving me this opportunity.
 VUE seems a little tricky but I liked.
 I hope you like my work.